nolanbconaway/nolanbconaway.github.io/_drafts/pitchfork-roundup.md

 ## Authorship Biases

-The first source of bias I considered was the authors of the reviews themselves.
-We know from research in cognitive psychology that decisions made by people are [all sorts of biased](https://en.wikipedia.org/wiki/List_of_cognitive_biases#Decision-making.2C_belief.2C_and_behavioral_biases), and I imagine that deciding ob an album's score and the Best New Music status is subject to those biases just like anything else.
+The main source of bias I considered was the authors of the reviews themselves.
+We know from research in cognitive psychology that people are [all sorts of biased](https://en.wikipedia.org/wiki/List_of_cognitive_biases#Decision-making.2C_belief.2C_and_behavioral_biases), and I imagine that deciding on an album's score and the Best New Music status is subject to those biases just like anything else.

+In a later post, I might explore some of Pitchfork's institutional biases.
+But to keep this post at a manageable size, for now I'll stick to biases stemming from the authors themselves.

 ### Statistical Heaping